 Samsung Galaxy S20 and S20+ telephoto camera

 Moving on to the telephoto lens and Samsung is back to the big numbers, with a 64-megapixel sensor.
-Again, this has tiny pixels at 0.8µm, but we suspect that Samsung will use some pixel combining on this lens to give you a 16-megapixel image from a 1.6µm super pixel (Samsung hasn't actually confirmed this, but we'll seek to get an answer).
+Again, this has tiny pixels at 0.8µm, but the resultant image you get is 12.2 megapixels.

 Like the S20 Ultra, you can pinch to access this zoom or you can tap through different zoom lengths up to the 30X.
-Again, we've tried this zoom and you need to have a very steady hand to reduce movement at the far end, despite the optical image stabilisation.
+Again, you need to have a very steady hand to reduce movement at the far end, despite the optical image stabilisation.

 Samsung Galaxy S20 and S20+ ultra-wide camera

 The ultra-wide camera in the Galaxy S20 models is the same - so there's nothing to add here above what we said about the S20 Ultra.